floswald/SMM.jl/README.md

 [![Build Status](https://travis-ci.org/floswald/MOpt.jl.png?branch=master)](https://travis-ci.org/floswald/MOpt.jl)

-This package implements several MCMC algorithms to optimize a non-differentiable objective function.
-The main application are **likelihood-free estimators**, which requires evaluating the objective at many regions.
-In general, this implements *Simulated Method of Moments*.
-The library is targeted to run MCMC on an SGE cluster, where each node is a chain.
+This package provides a `Julia` infrastructure for *[http://en.wikipedia.org/wiki/Method_of_simulated_moments](Simulated Method of Moments)* estimation, or other problems where we want to optimize a non-differentiable objective function.
+The setup is suitable for all kinds of **likelihood-free estimators** - in general, those require evaluating the objective at many regions.
+The user can supply their own algorithms for generating successive new parameter guesses.
+We provide a set of MCMC template algorithms.
+The code can be run in serial or on a cluster.

 [![acceptance rates](doc/img/acceptance.png)]()